SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/stakeholders/create.md

     > [!NOTE]
     > If the required name is not in the list, you must first [create the contact][3].

 8. In the **Sales role** field, specify the role each of the companies and/or contacts has in the sale.
 Select the company and/or contact and click the arrow.
-This brings up a list of predefined alternatives to choose from.
-These are defined in SuperOffice Settings and maintenance.
+This brings up a list of predefined alternatives to choose from. [!include[SM](../../../learn/includes/are-defined-sm.md)]
     A company/contact can be added as a stakeholder multiple times if different roles are specified in each case.

 9. In the large text box under **Comments**, enter a more detailed description of the company's or contact's function within the sale, if required.